Main Ideas and Supporting Details

 The main idea is the most important element of a paragraph or selection.
 It is the focus of the text.
 Details are sentences that tell about the main idea.
-Details are “small pieces of information.”
-Facts are “small pieces of information” that can be proven true.
-Readers are able to determine the major points of information provided.
-They distinguish the relative importance of various pieces of information.
-Readers recall details from a selection, use details to visualize ideas, and use facts to support conclusions, predictions, and responses.
-Students collect details and facts that support main ideas.
+Details are small pieces of information.
+Facts are small pieces of information that can be proven true.
+Readers determine the major points of information.
+They distinguish the relative importance.
+Readers recall details, use details to visualize ideas, and use facts to support conclusions, predictions, and responses.
+Readers collect details and facts that support main ideas.
 They identify details that reveal specific information.